Implementing a 'Friends' Service Using a Graph Database

 }]->(a2:Account {name: 'B'})

-It’s a very intuitive model.
+It’s a very intuitive modeling approach.
 What do you think?
-It might seem a bit unfamiliar, but I don’t think it’s wrong.
-David Allen, one of the Neo4j architects, had this to say about the model: ‘'Very bad.’
+It might feel a bit unfamiliar, but I don’t think it’s wrong.
+David Allen, one of the architects at Neo4j, said of this modeling, ‘'Very bad."
 Why does he think that?
 Let’s take a look at another model.

 CREATE (bk:Bank { name: "Wadiz" })